Oak Grove Jane Doe: Discovery

 On April 12, 1946, three people walking along the east bank of the Willamette River near Oak Grove, Oregon (immediately south of Dunthorpe, an affluent suburb 9 mi south of Portland) discovered a burlap sack floating in an eddy offshore.
 Inside, they found the torso of a Caucasian female, along with several articles of clothing including an overcoat, long underwear, and a dark sweater.
-The package had been wound with rope and wire, and also contained curtain sash weights.
+The package had been wound with rope and wire, and also contained window sash weights.
 Initially, the individuals who found the sack believed it was a "sack of drowned kittens."

 The following day, April 13, the woman's right thigh and both arms were discovered in the river in similar burlap packaging, floating above Willamette Falls, approximately 6 mi from the location where the torso was discovered.
 Sash weights were also discovered in the package containing the arms and thigh, and it had been wound with telephone wire.
 The hands had been severed from the arms, and the foot severed from the leg, neither of which could be located.
 Two fishermen made the discovery, and told authorities they had noticed the burlap package floating in the area at least 30 days prior, but did not immediately find it suspicious.
 However, after reading of the discovery of the torso downstream, they returned to the area and found the package still floating against the falls' lock system, after which they notified law enforcement.
 Police searched the area around the falls, and made plaster casts of footprints found in the mud along the bank near where the arms and leg were found.

 Three months later, in late July 1946, the victim's left thigh was discovered floating under the Oregon City Bridge near McLoughlin Boulevard.
 On July 29, 1946, the Albany Democrat-Herald reported that bundles of women's clothing had also been discovered in the Clackamas River, a tributary of the Willamette.
 This led detectives to suspect that the perpetrator had possibly disposed of the body in both rivers.

 In September, "what appeared to be fragments of a human scalp" were discovered near Willamette Falls.
 The following month, on October 13, 1946, a package containing the woman's severed head was found near the location her torso had been discovered by a married couple from Oak Grove.
 The hands and feet of the woman were never recovered.

 At the time, the murder was referred to by the media as the Wisdom Light Murder, based on the fact that the torso had been discovered near the Wisdom Light moorage.